For the Career Prep Academy program, a Parent/Guardian/Mentor should be someone who will:

 - Neighbor/Family Friend: A Neighbor or Family Friend may have expressed an interest in your education and future.
 Don’t be afraid to contact them to let them know you’d be honored to have them as a mentor.

 - Church: Even if your family doesn’t currently attend church, you likely live near a church.
-Members of religious organizations often wish to benefit the community.
+Members of religious organizations often benefit the community.

 - Community Centers: Check local listings for the community center nearest you.
 Some Indianapolis area community centers that offer youth programs include the following: